smaldini/azondi/resources/markdown/getting-started.md

 opensensors uses [MQTT](http://mqtt.org/) and assumes that devices have been configured to send MQTT messages.
-Currently we only support qos0 quality of service.
+We support qos0 quality of service.

 # Open Data
 Please remember that public topics are viewable by anyone.
 Public topics are published with an open data licence.